ceu-lang/ceu/manual/manual-toc.md

 <!--
 TODO:
+- loop/N
+- `_´ identifier
-rawstmt, atomic,
+- rawstmt, atomic,
-lua,
+- lua,
-rawexp, luaexp
+- rawexp, luaexp
 -->

 ## 1
 Introduction
 ============

-Céu is a language targeting reactive applications, aiming to offer a higher-level and safer alternative to C.
+Céu is a programming language for reactive applications and intends to offer a higher-level and safer alternative to C.
 The two main peculiarities of Céu are the [synchronous execution model](#synchronous-execution-model) and the use of [organisms as abstractions](#organisms-as-abstractions).

-Reactive applications are those that interact continuously with the environment and are mostly guided through input events from it.
+Reactive applications interact in real time and continuously with external stimuli.
-Examples are games, GUIs, and real-time embedded systems.
+They represent a wide range of software areas and platforms: from games in powerful desktops, *"apps"* in capable smart phones, to the emerging internet of things in constrained embedded systems.

-Céu supports concurrent lines of execution---known as *trails*---which react continuously to input events from the environment.
+Céu supports concurrent lines of execution---known as *trails*---that react continuously to input events from the environment.
 Waiting for an event halts the running trail until that event occurs.
 The environment broadcasts an occurring event to all active trails, which share